You are currently viewing Weightlifting vs Calisthenics 2025 – Which is the Best?

 Author’s Note: Weightlifting vs Calisthenics

 When it comes to both weightlifting vs calisthenics, I know which one I choose and practice, and the reason why.
 You can get amazing benefits from either and both (weighted calisthenics for example).
 My choice has always revolved around convenience, the ability to workout literally anywhere without having to completely change my routine.
-On the other hand, if i didn’t travel so much, or want the flexibility to just take off whenever I want, then the other form of strength training would be better for ease of progress and being able to quantify progress.

 In this article I explore with you the differences and the pros and cons between weightlifting and calisthenics, but honestly, it’s just personal preference because they’re both fantastic!